nwgreenl/poke-card-api/README.md

 Turns out that a Pokémon card API already [exists](https://github.com/PokemonTCG).
 Nonetheless, I will still use this repo to create my own version of a Pokémon card API and make the SQLite DB available for download.
 It will crawl the [Official Pokémon TCG DB](https://www.pokemon.com/us/pokemon-tcg/pokemon-cards/)

-At the moment all that's written is a crawler for [pokellector](http://pokecollector.com), but aforementioned that will be changed to the official TCG DB.
+At the moment all that's written is a crawler for Pokémon type cards.
+Will be working on the card types soon.

 ### Being Built With